harness/developer-hub/release-notes/feature-flags.md

 The Android SDK has been updated to 1.0.13.

-This fixes a big where metric data was not showing in the UI.
+* This fixes a bug where metric data was not showing in the UI.

 ## October 31, 2022